Anniversaries

 The New York Times

-Our season opener introduces the summer’s theme with different kinds of anniversaries.
-We begin with Basque prodigy Juan Crisóstomo Arriaga, whose String Quartet No. 2 was composed when he was only 17.
-2026 marks the bicentennial of Arriaga’s passing, as he died in Paris on January 17, 1826, just ten days before his twentieth birthday.
+We begin with Benjamin Britten’s Phantasy in F minor for String Quintet, as 2026 marks the 50th anniversary of the composer’s death.
 Janáček’s Concertino was premiered just over 100 years ago on February 16,1926.
 It is an enchanting programmatic work with movements about a “grumpy hedgehog,” “fidgety squirrel,” and other “animals of the night.”
 Rimsky-Korsakov’s rarely heard Quintet for Piano and Winds was composed in 1876, and it turns 150 in 2026.

 The Artists